 ABOUT THE AUTHOR

 Mark Lamplugh is a fourth-generation firefighter and former captain with the Lower Chichester (PA) Fire Company.
-He was the Chief Executive Officer of 360 Wellness Inc. (www.360wellness.org) and is the Vice President of Business Development with Sprout Health Group (www.frontlinerehab.com).
+He was the Chief Marketing Officer of 360 Wellness Inc/Premier Wellness Solutions and currently managing business development with the Institute for Responder Wellness and Deer Hollow Recovery.
+Mark is one of the top marketing executives in the United States and has revolutionized how addiction treatment centers reach potential clients thru influence marketing and traditional marketing.
+He published his first book "Marketing Playbook for Social Media."
 Lamplugh is also nationally recognized in Crisis Stress Intervention through the American Academy of Experts in Traumatic Stress.
-He has helped hundreds of firefighters, police officers, veterans, EMS personnel, and civilians nationwide find help for addiction, alcoholism, PTSD, and mental health support.
-He can be reached for comment at firstname.lastname@example.org.
+Lamplugh hosts his own talk show called “Firefighter Wellness Radio” with Fire Engineering.
+He has helped thousands of firefighters, police officers, veterans, EMS personnel, and civilians nationwide find help for addiction, alcoholism, PTSD, and mental health support.
+Mark has been chosen as one of the Board of Directors at One World For Life (To head up Communication and the Health & Safety section).
+He can be reached for comment email@example.com